-Insoluble fiber is found in nuts, seeds, whole grain products, and brassica vegetables such as broccoli, cauliflower, kale, arugula, and many skins of fruits (another reason to eat the skins!).
+Insoluble fiber is found in nuts, seeds, whole grain products, and brassica vegetables such as broccoli, cauliflower, kale, arugula, and the skins of fruits (another reason to eat the skins!).

 The American dietary guidelines recommend consuming between 22-32 grams of fiber per day depending on the age and sex of the individual.
 The current average intake for an American adult is around 16 grams per day.

 The American Institute of Cancer Research recommends 30 grams per day to enjoy the full health benefits of fiber.
-To achieve this, you need to eat at least 5 portions of fruit and vegetables per day and also consume some whole grains, such as oats, brown rice, quinoa or farro or whole wheat bread or pasta, and legumes such as black, kidney, garbanzo, and lentils.
+To achieve this, you need to eat at least 5 portions of fruit and vegetables per day and also consume some whole grains, such as oats, brown rice, quinoa, farro, or whole-wheat bread or pasta, and legumes such as black beans, kidney beans, garbanzo beans, and lentils.

 Fiber isn’t just important for cancer prevention.
 Soluble fiber binds to bile acids in the intestine preventing the reabsorption of bile back into our bodies.
 Thus, the bile acids become “trapped” in the gel-like substance created from the soluble fiber that passes right out of your body through your stools.
-Bile acids made from cholesterol, preventing them from being reabsorbed means that blood cholesterol levels may fall, which can be helpful for heart health and preventing other forms of chronic disease.
+Bile acids are made from cholesterol, so preventing them from being reabsorbed means that your blood cholesterol levels may fall, which can be helpful for heart health and preventing other forms of chronic disease.

-If your diet consists mostly of highly processed refined foods, it’s a smart idea to make the change to include more fiber-rich foods, but it’s not a good idea to suddenly start eating 30g of fiber per day.
+If your diet consists mostly of highly processed, refined foods, it’s a smart idea to make the change to include more fiber-rich foods, but it’s not a good idea to suddenly start eating 30 grams of fiber per day.
 The body needs time to adjust to higher fiber levels and doing too much too fast can lead to bloating, gas, and constipation – effects that might make you think eating more fiber won’t agree with you.

 Check out our high fiber recipes for some inspiration on ways to get more of that fabulous fiber into your diet.